LUMC/pytest-workflow/README.rst

 Pytest will automatically gather files in the ``tests`` directory starting with ``test`` and ending in ``.yaml`` or ``.yml``.

+To check the progress of a workflow while it is running you can use ``tail -f`` on the ``stdout`` or ``stderr`` file of the workflow.
+The locations of these files are reported in the log as soon as a workflow is started.

 For debugging pipelines using the ``--keep-workflow-wd`` flag  is recommended.
 This will keep the workflow directory and logs after the test run so it is possible to check where the pipeline crashed.
 The ``-v`` flag can come